maxhbr/LDBcollector/md/LGPL-2.0-only.md

                         "description": "The source code includes all the source code of all modules, plus all relevant interface definition files and scripts used to control the compilation and installation of the library.
 The license is passed along with the library.
 You may charge a fee for the physical act of transferring a copy, in exchange for a warranty in exchange for a fee.
 You may charge a fee for the physical act of transferring a copy, or provide a warranty in exchange for a fee.
 If a work does not include such library, but is designed to work with such library by being compiled or linked to it, it shall not be considered a stand-alone derivative work of such library and is not covered by such license."
                     },
                     {
-                        "summary": "",
                         "actions": [
                             {
                                 "_id": "actions/44",
-                                "name": "Distribute portions of a library together with libraries not covered by the license in a single library", "description": ""
+                                "name": "Distribute portions of a library together with libraries not covered by the license in a single library"
                             }
                         ],
                         "conditions": {